David-Byrne/SADD/docs/overview10.md

 combinations.

-I changed my SQL query so that I was just looking for 'https://t.co/3l28', with only one letter I could check both it's upper and lower cases to see if either returned a match.
-Sure enough, a bunch of IDs are returned.
+I changed my SQL query so that I was just looking for 'https://t.co/3l28', with only one letter I could check both its upper and lower cases to see if either returned a match.
+Sure enough, a bunch of IDs were returned.
 When I cross-checked their contents, I found 'https://t.co/3l28Q56GiS' common to them all.
 By converting all my word cloud words to lower case, I was breaking Twitter's shorthand link system.
-Now we'll be filtering these links out of the wordcloud anyway but it's still good to get it figured out.
+We'll be filtering these links out of the wordcloud anyway but it's still good to get it figured out.

 ---